fivdi/pigpio/README.md

 The `make` command may take a while to complete so please be patient.

 Installing the pigpio C library will also install a number of utilities.
-One of these utilities is pigpiod which launches the pigpio library as a deamon.
+One of these utilities is pigpiod which launches the pigpio library as a daemon.
 This utility should not be used as the pigpio Node.js module uses the C library directly.

-### Step 2
+#### Step 2

 ```
 npm install pigpio